 The 185,000-square-foot building will include teaching studios, rehearsal space, a concert hall, two recital halls and a jazz hall.
 Specifically:

-- The 505-seat William E. and Mary Pat Gannon Hay Concert Hall will be an elegant and acoustically optimal hall designed to accommodate the School of Music’s full range of musical ensembles.
+- The 505-seat Mary Patricia Gannon Concert Hall will be an elegant and acoustically optimal hall designed to accommodate the School of Music’s full range of musical ensembles.

-- A 140-seat large recital hall will reach three stories high in order to deliver professional quality acoustics with a clear and polished sound.
+- The 140-seat Murray and Michele Allen Recital Hall will reach three stories high in order to deliver professional quality acoustics with a clear and polished sound.

-- An 81-seat small recital hall will incorporate many of the same acoustic and technical features of the larger hall and will be located on the opposite side of the building.
+- The 80-seat Brennan Family Recital Hall will incorporate many of the same acoustic and technical features of the larger hall and will be located on the opposite side of the building.

-- The 76-seat Philip Corboy and Mary Dempsey Jazz Hall will provide the perfect setting for audiences to experience the intimacy and ambiance of a jazz club.
+- Jazz Hall will provide the perfect setting for audiences to experience the intimacy and ambiance of a jazz club.